hameez-172/my-first-repo/README.md

-This line is from MAIN branch
+This is updated from conflict-branch